Skip to content

 Lisa O’Leary

-Lisa is a former care partner to her late husband Patrick who passed from glioblastoma.
-Lisa’s formal and professional experience as a lawyer well suits her as a knowledgeable and engaged advocate, whose experience navigating the healthcare system as an advocate on behalf of her partner, and her personal journey of recovery after his loss, lends tremendous experience to others.
+Lisa is a former care partner to her late husband Patrick, who passed from glioblastoma.
+Lisa’s formal and professional experience as a lawyer well suits her as a knowledgeable and engaged advocate, whose experience navigating the health care system as an advocate on behalf of her partner, and her personal journey of recovery after his loss, lends tremendous experience to others.

-My husband Patrick was diagnosed with GBM in 2014.
+My husband, Patrick, was diagnosed with GBM in 2014.
 He died only 11 months after his first seizure.
 Widowed at 31, I felt lost and alone.
 It wasn’t until getting involved with NBTS that I started to feel useful again.
 I’m grateful my experience can offer support to this community.

 Lisa O'Leary